ujjwalguptaofficial/mahal-doc/content/docs/basic/state.md

 # State

-A state is a variable inside the component which is used in the UI.
-By default all variables inside the class are considered as **State**.
+A state is a property inside the component class.
+A state is accessible in UI section.

 ```
 <html>